marcusportmann/inception/README.md

    ```

 ## Creating a new application based on the Inception Framework

+Complete the following steps to create a new application based on the Inception Framework.

 1. Select a name for the new application, e.g. demo, and create the top-level directory
    for the application with the same name.
 The directory **MUST** be created under the